 A whole-home system is practical but it can be quite expensive.
 An affordable 200 ah LiFePO4 Battery like the ExpertPower will cost around $1000.
 For six batteries you will need around $6,000.
 These costs do not include all the other components that will be required to make the system usable in your home.
 A full 13kWh Tesla Powerwall battery system costs up to $10,000.

-You will need an inverter, Battery Management and Monitoring System, and protective units.
+You will need a powerful inverter preferably over 3000-watts, Battery Management and Monitoring System, and protective units.
 If you also choose to add solar panels to the system it will also add on a few thousand bucks.
 For a system like this one, you will need a professional installer who will guide you through the permits and ensure your safety.

 To run a smaller system that just runs your essential appliances like your lights or a refrigerator and acts as a backup will only need 3000 Watt-hours a day.
 For 3000 Watt-hours you will need 125Ah if you double the capacity for reserve then you’ll get 250Ah.
 You can use two 100Ah batteries or even one 200 Ah battery.
 This can be a more affordable system to run.
 Adding solar panels will be another added advantage, with a 400-watt solar panel you can recharge the battery (up to 80%) in 5 hours.
 This can add to the days of storage.

 You can also opt for a solar generator that will save you the hassle of having to do all the wiring and risks that come with a DIY system.
-A whole-house solar generator can supply power to your entire house in the event of a power outage.
+A whole-house solar generator can supply power to your entire house during a power outage.
 This can be a lifesaver during a storm or other emergency when the power is out for an extended period of time. .

 How many lead-acid batteries will this be?

 Compared to lithium batteries lead-acid are heavier, bulkier, and less efficient.
-However, there might be instances where you might favor lead acid especially AGM batteries over lithum-ion batteries.
-This can include if you are using your batteries in low temperatures or you just favor them because of their lower pricing.
+However, there might be instances where you might favor lead acid especially AGM batteries over lithium-ion batteries.
+This can includes using your batteries in low temperatures or you just favor them because of their lower pricing.

 Because the usable capacity of an AGM battery is 50% this means you’ll have to double up on the batteries.
 For our small system, we put the requirements at two 100 Ah batteries and one 200 Ah battery.
 You will need four 100 Ah batteries and two 200 Ah batteries.

-What type of lithium battery for battery backup?
+What type of lithium battery is for battery backup?

 There are 4 types of lithium-ion batteries that are used for batteries backup.
 The first is the lithium iron phosphate (LFP) cell, usually abbreviated as LiFePO4 or LFP.
 This type of battery uses a solid electrolyte made from lithium iron phosphate ceramic which makes it more stable than liquid electrolyte cells.